 Scrolling through my Instagram feed the other day, I came across 26 Grains post featuring buckwheat brittle.
 I decided immediately I had to give it a try.
 What was going to be a simple buckwheat brittle, turned into something of a mega mix as tried to use up some of the things I had lying in my store cupboard.
 For anyone who has never tasted brittle, it is a hard thin toffee like sweet, embedded with nuts, which can easily be snapped into shards.
-While this is no where near a healthy treat, I have tried to pack in some nutrient rich grains, nuts and seeds and have replaced the usual white sugar and butter with coconut oil and maple syrup.
+While this is no where near a healthy treat, I have tried to pack in some nutrient rich grains, nuts and seeds and have replaced the usual white sugar and butter with coconut oil and rice malt syrup.
+Rice malt syrup gives the brittle a delicious butterscotch flavour.
 I warn you though this is a little addictive.

 For some more healthier treat ideas check out my Bliss Balls ( Matcha – Coconut and Cranberry – Cashew – Carob ) , Easy 3 Ingredient Banana Pancakes , Sugarfree Carob Chocolate Bark and Easy 5 Ingredient Sugar Free Vegan Banana Bread

 80 g mixed chopped nuts (I used almonds and brazil nuts)

 1 tbsp poppy seeds

 Mix all the dry ingredients in a large bowl.
 Meanwhile melt the coconut oil and syrup together in a small pan, stirring well to combine.